calebmsword/clone-deep/README.md

 ## TypeScript & JSDoc

 This repository uses type annotations in [JSDoc](https://jsdoc.app/) to add type-checking to JavaScript.
 While this requires the `typescript` module, there is no compilation step.
 The codebase is entirely JavaScript, but VSCode will still highlight errors like it would for TypeScript files.
-If you are using an IDE which cannot conveniently highlight TypeScript errors, then you can use the TypeScript compiler to check typing (`npm i -g typescript`, then run `npx tsc` in the repository).
+If you are using an IDE which cannot conveniently highlight TypeScript errors, then you can use the TypeScript compiler to check typing (`npm i -g typescript`, then execute `npm run tsc`).

 ## testing